-- 1. Reports or documents (guides, guidelines, best practices, studies, etc.) related to money laundering, its related offences, and terrorist financing.
-The report shall cover a period of five years, so it is important that the provided information be within this time frame. - 2.
-The current work plan on money laundering, its related offenses and terrorism financing -if any- of the institution, as well as the activities that are currently being developed. - 3.
+- 1. Reports or documents (guides, guidelines, best practices, studies, etc.) related to money laundering, its related offences, and terrorist financing. - 2.
+The current work plan on money laundering, its related offenses and terrorism financing -if any- of the institution, as well as the activities that are currently being developed; - 3.
 Information of the contact points of the organization.

-The study will consider the past five years, regarding the products, projects and documents developed by each institution.
-The incorporated work plans include the actual ones and the ones that make reference to projects or work for 2014 and onward.
+The study will consider the past five years, regarding the products, projects and documents developed by each institution corresponding to this time.
+The incorporated work plans include the actual ones and the ones that make reference to future projects.